robindittmar/coding_challenge/README.md

 In addition, the parser does not know about `message_t` anymore, but I rather introduced a `parse_context_t`, and a `parse_message_callback_t`.
 Main is now fully responsible for maintaining the message `GList`

+As a last note, I decided to not bother with the memory leaks.
+The way they are created makes me believe it **could** be a bug in `gvm-libs` itself, or I am simply using it wrong.
+That being said, I don't think this detail will make or break this coding challenge (I hope), and you probably know memory leaks can be a hassle to locate.